 (Neither the men’s nor the women’s featherlight vest has the glasses pocket or cleaner.
 This is a good thing!)

 Inside one of the outer pockets is a wide elastic strap for holding a bottle.
 I could not find any standard size bottle that would fit into that strap.
 Once I managed, by taking off the vest, to wrestle a bottle into it, stretching the strap to its limit, but, since the strap is inside the pocket, the bottle deformed the whole vest to such an extent that it bulged very oddly and made it sit uncomfortably on me.

 You might also like my review of my Eagle Creek rolling backpack that I used on my solo trip.

 SCOTTeVEST sells lots of other models, with various numbers of pockets.
 Many of these are jackets rather than vests, so they’d work in cooler weather.
 If you’re using the jacket for pickpocket prevention, however, as I was, what do you do when you’re inside?
 You have all of your belongings tucked away in hidden pockets of your jacket, but you want, say, to spend a few hours in a museum, or go to a restaurant.
 Do you keep the jacket on, or carry it in your hand?
 In that case, it’s no safer than your handbag would have been.

 If you look at SCOTTeVEST’s website, it becomes clear that their products aren’t really intended for long-term travel.
 They gear their products more toward shorter-term trips, particularly hunting or fishing.
 Some are just meant to be everyday clothing.
 These products seem more suited to these uses.
-Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather like now, one of their jackets would be perfect for comfortable, hands-free walking.
+Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather, one of their jackets would be perfect for comfortable, hands-free walking.

-Disclosure: I bought this vest at full price and this review is my honest assessment.
+NOTE: I bought this vest at full price and this review is my honest assessment.